 Step 4: The LwM2M Client sends the ACK to the LwM2M Server.

-Step 5: The LwM2M Server initiates an observation request for changes of the Resource /22/0/1 within the LwM2M Client.
+Step 5: The LwM2M Server initiates an observation request for changes of the Resource Report (/22/0/1) within the LwM2M Client.

 Step 6: The LwM2M Client sends the ACK to the LwM2M Server.